devakalpa1/AxisAutoConfig/README.md

-# Axis Camera Unified Setup & Configuration Tool
+# AxisAutoConfig

-The **Axis Camera Unified Setup & Configuration Tool** is a comprehensive solution for initializing and pre-configuring factory-new Axis IP cameras.
+**AxisAutoConfig** is a comprehensive solution for initializing and pre-configuring factory-new Axis IP cameras.
 This Phase 3 release features a fully implemented three-user workflow, enhanced CSV handling, and improved UI/UX experience.

 ## Overview